sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 For it to succeed, a proper enabling environment must be put in place to guide, encourage and nudge change across the organisation.

 The strategy and the action plan are inextricably linked.
-The pivotal point will be an Open First CoE that enjoys genuine political and organisational support, involving all branches within ESDC.
+**The pivotal point will be the creation of an Open First CoE that enjoys genuine political and organisational support, involving all branches within ESDC.**
 The CoE will act as facilitator for all activities outlined in the strategy and the action plan.
 It will assist subject-matter experts, encourage the branches within ESDC and help balance internal focus and external activities.